Mesmaroth/discord-AkephalosBot/README.md

 Library: [Discord.io](https://github.com/izy521/discord.io)

 ##Features:
+ - Purging messages or channels.
+ - Admin controlled commands.
+ - Clever Bot implemented, ask it anything.
- - Making commands can be written without a hassle in coding.
+ - Making commands can be written without a hassle with less code.
  - Making quick and simple commands within the discord client.
  - Custom sounds ready to be played, just drag and drop to the folder and your done.
  - Upload your sounds to the bot within discord.
  - Twitch/Hitbox, check if a user is streaming.
- - Purging messages or channels.
- - Admin controlled commands.
- - Clever Bot implemented, ask it anything.

 If you have any questions please ask them in my test Server:

 [![Discord](https://discordapp.com/api/servers/160436336095002624/widget.png?style=banner3)](https://discord.gg/0tYqr4FWusEQHErS)